forta-network/docs/docs/index.md

 ## Examples

-You can find more example implementations of Forta Agents in our [examples repo](https://github.com/forta-network/forta-agent-examples)
+You can find more example implementations of Forta Agents in our [examples repo](https://github.com/forta-network/forta-agent-examples).

 ## Getting Help

-If you have a question that you want to ask or just want to say hello, feel free to reach us on our Discord channel :)
+If you have a question that you want to ask or just want to say hello, please reach us on our Discord channel.